 The remaining shares of common stock outstanding after this offering (including any shares which may be purchased by our officers, directors, principal stockholders and their affiliates) will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, each of which is summarized below.
-We expect that all of these shares will be subject to either a six-month or eight-month lock-up period under the lock-up and market stand-off agreements described below.
+We expect that all of these shares will be subject to a 180 day lock-up period under the lock-up and market stand-off agreements described below.